top of page

 Sam Mahon

-Sam Mahon needs no introduction - Christchurch artist, activist, conservationist, writer, subversive who, using cow dung, sculpted Hon Nick Smith nude and squatting over a glass of water.
-This beautifully written book which he calls 'a fiction', is set within the real world of Canterbury art in the year of the earthquake, with real Canterbury people.
+Sam Mahon - Christchurch artist, activist, conservationist, writer, subversive who, using cow dung, sculpted Hon Nick Smith nude and squatting over a glass of water.
+This beautifully written book which he calls 'a fiction set within the real world of Canterbury art' in the year of the earthquake, with identified Canterbury people.
 It centres around a Belarus refugee who fled his country to find freedom.
-Sam and Gregor meet weekly to discuss art's purpose, and critique Lukashenka from a distance, but there is a pervading enemy in the book which can best be described in the words of architect Peter Beaven, and by the end, Gregor departs, disillusioned.
+Sam and Gregor meet weekly to discuss art's purpose, and critique Lukashenka from a distance, but there is a pervading enemy in the book and by the end, Gregor departs, disillusioned.

 Publishing October 2025.